 CJIS Security Policy Resource Center Links

-“The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.”
+- US-CERT Current Activity - This web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-“Advancing the state-of-the-art in IT in such applications as cyber security and biometrics, the National Institute of Standards and Technology accelerates the development and deployment of systems that are reliable, usable, interoperable, and secure; advances measurement science through innovations in mathematics, statistics, and computer science; and conducts research to develop the measurements and standards infrastructure for emerging information technologies and applications.”
+- NIST Information Technology Portal - The National Institute of Standards and Technology accelerates the development and deployment of systems that are reliable, usable, interoperable, and secure; advances measurement science through innovations in mathematics, statistics, and computer science; and conducts research to develop the measurements and standards infrastructure for emerging information technologies and applications.

-“At DISA, we believe that information is the greatest source of military power.
-It is imperative that our warfighters have the information they need, when they need it.
-Our duty is to ensure that information is accessible to the joint forces, while protecting the network—and the information on it—from being accessed by our adversaries.
-In order to achieve mission assurance and promote safe information sharing, DISA: makes data ubiquitously accessible while simultaneously restricting access, promotes the safe sharing of information, and prevents attacks by having network protections in place.”
+- Defense Information Systems Agency (DISA) Information Assurance - DISA works to ensure that information is accessible to our nation's joint forces, while protecting the network—and the information on it—from being accessed by our adversaries.
+In order to achieve mission assurance and promote safe information sharing, DISA: makes data ubiquitously accessible while simultaneously restricting access, promotes the safe sharing of information, and prevents attacks by having network protections in place.